smallDazza/T1A3_Terminal_Application/README.md

  - The user will be asked to enter their ticket number.
  - The job delivery details will be displayed to the user.
  - They will be asked to proceed and save a delivery receipt.
- - A 'N' answer, cancels the process and returns to main menu.
+ - If a 'N' answer is entered, this cancels the process and returns to main menu.
- - A 'Y' answer, will save a receipt as a text file, which can then be printed.
+ - If a 'Y' answer is entered, this will save a receipt as a text file, which can then be printed.

 ![number 4](./docs/Feature%20Four%20image.png)

 If users enter a incorrect ticket number the following error will display and ask the question:
 'Have you lost or forgotten your ticket number ?'
- - A 'Y' answer, cancels the process and returns to main menu.
+ - If a 'Y' answer is entered, this cancels the process and returns to main menu.
- - A 'N' answer, will ask the user again for the ticket number.
+ - If a 'N' answer is entered, this will re-ask the user again for the ticket number and proceed with the process mentioned above.

 ![number 4.1](./docs/Cannot%20find%20file%20error.png)